-Where female employees are working or travelling alone, it is important that a tracing system is in place that enables the employer/colleagues to know where the lone worker is and who they are with at all times.
+When employees work or travel alone, it is essential that a lone worker safety policy tracing system is in place that enables the employer and colleagues to know where the lone worker is and who they are with at all times to avoid safety issues.

-Risk assessments should be carried out by the employer to identify any risks related to the staff, environment or tasks involved in the lone working aspects of the job.
-Additional gender related risks should be considered.
-Control measures should be incorporated in safe systems of work and staff should be trained in these areas of their job roles and activities.
+The employer should carry out a lone worker risk assessment to identify any lone working risks related to the staff, environment or tasks involved in any aspects of the job.
+Additional gender-related risks should be considered.
+You should incorporate control measures into safe work systems, and staff should get trained in these areas of their job roles and activities.

-Female staff should be made aware of the hazards and risks they face when working and travelling alone as they need to be able to make quick risk assessments themselves, which can help decide how safe a situation is and what action they should take to avoid danger.
+Staff should be aware of the risks identified and hazards they face when working and travelling alone.
+They need to be able to make quick lone worker safety risk assessments which can help decide on any potential issues the situation poses and what necessary measures they should take to avoid danger.

-Here are some tips on managing lone working in different environments.
+Here are some tips on managing a lone working procedure in different environments.

-- Put together an emergency kit for your car.
+- A lone working risk assessment could include creating an emergency kit for your car.
 A coat, first aid kit, torch, spare change, bottled water, and a mobile telephone charger are all advisable.

-- Consider where the entrances and exits are when parking in a car park.
+- Consider as part of a lone worker risk assessment where the entrances and exits are when parking in a car park.
 Avoid walking through an isolated car park to get to and from your car.